SmithChart/Designing-for-Automated-Testing/README.md

-This repository contains the document "Design for Testability" developed by the attendees of the Automated Testing Summit at the ELC-E 2018.
+This repository contains the document "Design for Testability".
+This documentation is intended to collect facts and hints on *how to develop Embedded Hardware* in a way that Embedded Software development is made easy.

 How to build
 ===============